pomy97/abgrund/README.md

 > Like the Abyss Wastes, but with much more trees.
 You can find some groups of houses here, as well as some small camps.
 There's a lot more foliage here in general, too.

 **Abyss Barrens**
 > Found deep into Senken.
 Nothing spawns, nor is there anything interesting to be found.
 It is a very inhospitable land.
 I'll let you see why.
 Hint: the terrain function I used to generate it is called `erosion_on_crack`.
 It is a good source of coal though.
+And Ancient Debris, if you're willing to dig through the obsidian.

 ## Grenzen
 Just one biome.
 Obsidian top to bottom, ain't no nothing getting over here.
 It serves as the dividing line between Senken and Oberer.
 There's no resources in this biome, sans some Ancient Debris hidden in the obsidian, if you really want to mine for it.